 Abertay academic becomes Senior Fellow of the Higher Education Academy

-Andrea Cameron - Head of the School of Social and Health Sciences (SHS) at Abertay University - has received national professional recognition as a Senior Fellow of the Higher Education Academy (SFHEA).
+Eddie Simpson, a Lecturer in Construction Management at Abertay University, has received national professional recognition as a Senior Fellow of the Higher Education Academy (SFHEA).

 SFHEA status recognises the achievements of staff who have had an influence on professional practice beyond their own teaching.

-This was achieved through a portfolio submission to the HEA containing a reflective account of her practice and two case studies demonstrating leadership in teaching and learning.
+This was achieved through a portfolio submission to the HEA containing a reflective account of his practice and two case studies demonstrating leadership in teaching and learning.

 Further information on the professional recognition scheme is available on the HEA website.

 For media enquiries, please contact Chris Wilson (Communications Manager) – T: 01382 308522 M: 07837 250284 E: firstname.lastname@example.orgBack to News